Sony Pregius S: All New, All Good!

 1. More precise detection of errors:

-Thanks to the modified pixel architecture of the new back-illuminated structure, the light absorption of each pixel can be increased in such a way that enough light can be absorbed and processed in a smaller space to maintain a remarkable sensor sensitivity despite the small pixel size.
+Thanks to the modified pixel architecture of the new BSI sensors, the light absorption of each pixel can be increased in such a way that enough light can be absorbed and processed in a smaller space to maintain a remarkable sensor sensitivity despite the small pixel size.
 At the same time, the available sensor surface is used more efficiently by placing a larger number of pixels on it, which in turn significantly increases the resolution.

 2. Higher productivity: